 In this blog we discuss the factors that you must consider after learning your participation status to maximize the financial benefit.
 We will also bring forth some important points to consider for picking the best reporting option for your practice in the 2018 performance year.

 Before we talk about reporting options, we need to talk about eligibility.
 If you are not MIPS eligible in 2018, you might not need to report for MIPS.

 To figure out their MIPS eligibility, Clinicians don’t need to wait for the eligibility letter this year.
-CMS made the MIPS eligibility check available online in early April.
+CMS made the MIPS eligibility check available online in early April for the first determination period.
+The eligibility for the second determination period became available in late 2018.
 Providers and practice managers can look up the eligibility status for all the clinicians in the practice by entering the NPI.
 You can also confirm the special statuses that a practice qualifies for to be eligible for additional flexibilities available for MIPS reporting.